It is wise to consider paying for all or some of your funeral costs in advance. There are two main reasons:

 - Interest: The interest of funeral bonds must be added (or re-invested) into the capital.

-- Access: The funds can be accessed after your death and can only be used to pay for funeral costs.
+- Access: The funds can be accessed after your death and can only be used for funeral costs.
 Only your estate or funeral director can release the money.

 - Asset Tests: Money invested in funeral bonds (up to an allowable limit) is not subject to asset or income tests for your Age Pension.